passenger94/shoes3/shoesManual_redcarpet01.md

 Shoes is all about drawing windows and the stuff inside those windows.
 Let's focus on the window itself, for now.
-The other sections [[Slots]] and [[Elements]] cover everything that goes inside the window.
+The other sections [[Slots]] and
+<span style="color:blue"></span> cover everything that goes inside the window.

 For here on, the manual reads more like a dictionary.
 Each page is mostly a list of methods you can use for each topic covered.
 The idea is to be very thorough and clear about everything.

-So, if you've hit this far in the manual and you're still hazy about getting started, you should probably either go back to the [[Hello! beginning]] of the manual.
+So, if you've hit this far in the manual and you're still hazy about getting started, you should probably either go back to the [beginning](Hello!) of the manual.
 Or you could try [[https://github.com/downloads/shoes/shoes/nks.pdf Nobody Knows Shoes]], the beginner's leaflet PDF.